HexBar/Terraform/README.md

    The required `azurerm` provider is configured with the specified version (3.0.0).

 2. Data Sources:
    The script uses data sources to query existing Azure resources.
-In this case, it fetches information from an existing Azure Key Vault (`weighttrackerkv`) to retrieve SSH credentials.
+In this case, it fetches information from an existing Azure Key Vault to retrieve SSH credentials.

 3. Resource Group:
    Creates an Azure Resource Group.